-John relates the story of a man blind from birth who was healed by Jesus.
+John relates the story of a man who had been blind from birth and who was healed by Jesus.
 When Jewish leaders asked the man’s parents about their son’s healing, the parents feared to give a direct answer because, the story goes, they feared “the Jews” (John 9:22).
 Again, these were Jewish people who feared the Jewish opposition leadership.

 The specific Jews who opposed Yeshua, and later opposed the apostles, were Jewish leaders who feared loss of their power as much as they feared increased oppression at the hands of Rome.

-There may also have been among them sincere persons who were zealous for Judaism (Paul was one of them, before he accepted Yeshua) and who wanted to stamp out all that they perceived to be deviation from their faith.
+There may also have been among them who were sincere persons who were zealous for Judaism and believed Jesus’ teaching to be deviation from their faith.